tensorflow/models/inception/README.md

 sign up page, create an account and request an access key to download the data.

 After you have `USERNAME` and `PASSWORD`, you are ready to run our script.
-Make sure that your hard disk has at least 500 GB of free space for donwloading and storing the data.
+Make sure that your hard disk has at least 500 GB of free space for downloading and storing the data.
 Here we select `DATA_DIR=$HOME/imagenet-data` as such a location but feel free to edit accordingly.